 - Meetings: Enable leaders to run efficient meetings with well-organized agendas.
 Teams can focus on priorities, identify opportunities, and hold people accountable for solutions that create value.
 Team members stay on task and on time.

-- Roles & Responsibilities Chart: Show a detailed picture of roles and responsibilities and helps everyone understand how their performance is measured.
+- Responsibilities Chart: Show a detailed picture of roles and responsibilities and help everyone understand how their performance is measured.

 - Process Documentation: Enable operational automation, so people spend less time on repetitive tasks and more time on processes that create value.

-Create and Implement Your Business Operating System on Ninety
+Create and Implement Your Business Operating System in Ninety

-Want more step-by-step guides and actionable tips on running a business and building a business operating system?
-Subscribe below to the Work from Anywhere blog!
+Want more step-by-step guides and actionable tips for running a business and building a Business Operating System?